SAMexpert logo

 Microsoft Azure (in addition to the above)

-The licences are eligible for Azure Hybrid Benefit
+Licenses eligible for Azure Hybrid Benefit

 Any other Cloud or hosting platform

-The licences must be on an active subscription or have active Software Assurance
+The licences must be on an active subscription or have active Software Assurance,

-You can learn more about Microsoft Bring Your Own License (BYOL) here.
+Learn more about Microsoft Bring Your Own License (BYOL) here.

 Deploying Visual Studio subscriptions and MSDN Software in the Cloud